evandrocoan/ComputerScienceGraduation/SoftwareTesting/README.md

-﻿2017-2_ Tópicos Especiais em Aplicações Tecnológicas I
+﻿2017-2_ Special Topics in Technological Applications I

 ==========================

-Repositório para os trabalhos da disciplina de Tópicos Especiais em Aplicações Tecnológicas I, Professora.
-Patrícia Vilain, 2017/2.
+`2017-2_ Tópicos Especiais em Aplicações Tecnológicas I`, Repository for the works of the discipline of Special Topics in Technological Applications I.